benhowell/benhowell.github.com/_drafts/the-hero-programmer-and-his-dark-secrets.md

 <br/>
 <br/>

+#### Software Process
+Whether you're business relies on a single developer or an entire team of engineers, a consistent, structured software process is a must.
+In house standards and conventions can greatly ease the transistion of your code base and software systems from one programmer to another.

+Develop a software process that defines the rules for how modules/components are supposed to be written, what contracts and/or interfaces they must comply with, what naming conventions should be used for all levels of development (e.g. namespace, module, class, function, variable, etc.).
+Specify what fucntionality needs to be provided by certain types of module, what API hooks, metadata and logging output should be supplied.
+Try to automate as much of this process as possible by creating templates that include the minimum requirements.
+Create generators that produce those templates and/or automagically generate class files and you're well on your way to a much less obfuscated code base or set of systems.

+When well engineered processes for system development are in place, the risk of catastrophic failure is reduced because your system has a greater internal consistency, the way things interract within the system is better understood and analysable and there is a template for other developers to understand how the system hangs together because they know how it was made and why certain engineering decisions were made.
+A good set of development processes will minimise code obfuscation and reduce the dreaded [big ball of mud][1]

 #### Safeguards

+use version control

 single point of failure, failover,

 A single point of failure (SPOF) is a part of a system that, if it fails, will stop the entire system from working.[1]
 They are undesirable in any system with a goal of high availability or reliability, be it a business practice, software application, or other industrial system.